Majority of Arab youth say social media addiction is leading to decline in mental well-being: 15th annual ASDA'A BCW Arab Youth Survey

 These are some of the key findings under the theme, 'My Lifestyle,' of the 15th annual ASDA'A BCW Arab Youth Survey, the most comprehensive study of its kind of the Arab world's largest demographic, its over 200 million youth, conducted by ASDA'A BCW, MENA's leading communications consultancy.

+With 77% internet penetration - higher than the global average of 65% - users in MENA have an average 8.4 social media accounts, each spending over 3.5 hours on them.
+Saudi Arabia is the biggest user of YouTube worldwide, where 68% of the users consume more video digitally than on TV.
+The top 5 countries by reach for TikTok are in the MENA (UAE, Saudi Arabia, Kuwait, Qatar, and Iraq) while Saudi Arabia, Iraq and Egypt are among the Top 15 largest national markets for SnapChat.

-This year's survey reveals that nearly three-fourths (74%) of young Arabs are struggling to disconnect from social media.
+With such significant social media usage, it is not surprising that in this year's survey nearly three-fourths (74%) of young Arabs said they are struggling to disconnect from social media.
 Additionally, about two-thirds (61%) agreed that social media addiction negatively impacts their mental health.

-The findings of the survey were launched at a special event organised by blinx, the new digital media hub focused on youth in the Middle East, to mark the World Mental Health Day.
-Sunil John, President, MENA, BCW and Founder of ASDA'A BCW, and Nakhle Elhage, General Manager of blinx, discussed the findings.
+The findings of the survey were launched at a special event organised by blinx, the new digital media hub focused on youth in the Middle East, to mark the World Mental Health Day (October 10).
+Sunil John, President, MENA, BCW and Founder of ASDA'A BCW, and Nakhle Elhage, General Manager of blinx, discussed the findings and their impact on the Arab world's changing media and digital landscape.

 Asked which social channels are most important to them, 18% said of the respondents said Facebook, followed by Instagram (17%), WhatsApp (16%), YouTube (13%), TikTok (12%), SnapChat (11%), X/Twitter (8%) and LinkedIn (4%).

-But most Arab youth (92%) also said big tech companies such as Meta, Apple, Netflix and Google have 'too much power'.
+But most Arab youth (92%) also said big tech companies such as Meta, Apple, Netflix and Google have 'too much power' - a sentiment shared by young people in all three regions covered - the Gulf Cooperation Council (GCC) states, North Africa and Levant.
 Similarly, an overwhelming majority (92%) said social media companies need to do more to stop disinformation on their sites.

 Despite their struggle to disconnect, many young Arabs are swayed by the prospect of fame via social media, reflecting their 'soft career' choices rather than pursue challenging jobs in technology, medicine or engineering.